khriztianmoreno/blog.khriztianmoreno.dev/src/content/posts/en/tech-stack-2025.md

 #### Key Features:

-- Lightning-Fast Performance: Astro prioritizes speed, delivering blazing-fast landing pages that keep visitors engaged.
+- **Lightning-Fast Performance:** Astro prioritizes speed, delivering blazing-fast landing pages that keep visitors engaged.
-- Intuitive File-Based Routing: Similar to Remix, Astro leverages a file-based routing system, making it easy to structure and manage your landing page content.
+- **Intuitive File-Based Routing:** Similar to Remix, Astro leverages a file-based routing system, making it easy to structure and manage your landing page content.
-- Component-Based Development: Build reusable components for a streamlined development process and consistent design across your landing page.
+- **Component-Based Development:** Build reusable components for a streamlined development process and consistent design across your landing page.
-- Integration with Multiple Frameworks: Astro seamlessly integrates with popular frameworks like React, Vue, and Svelte, empowering you to leverage your existing skills and preferences.
+- **Integration with Multiple Frameworks:** Astro seamlessly integrates with popular frameworks like React, Vue, and Svelte, empowering you to leverage your existing skills and preferences.
-- Headless Content Management System (CMS) Support: Astro plays nicely with various headless CMS solutions, allowing for flexible content management of your landing page.
+- **Headless Content Management System (CMS) Support:** Astro plays nicely with various headless CMS solutions, allowing for flexible content management of your landing page.

 #### Benefits of Using Astro for Landing Pages:

-- Focus on Developer Experience: Astro's clean syntax and file-based structure streamline development, freeing you to concentrate on crafting an impactful landing page.
+- **Focus on Developer Experience:** Astro's clean syntax and file-based structure streamline development, freeing you to concentrate on crafting an impactful landing page.
-- Rapid Prototyping: Astro's speed makes it ideal for rapid prototyping and iterating on your landing page design.
+- **Rapid Prototyping:** Astro's speed makes it ideal for rapid prototyping and iterating on your landing page design.
-- SEO Optimization: Astro generates clean, well-structured HTML, contributing to strong Search Engine Optimization (SEO) for your landing page.
+- **SEO Optimization:** Astro generates clean, well-structured HTML, contributing to strong Search Engine Optimization (SEO) for your landing page.
-- Reduced Build Times: Astro's incremental builds minimize build times, allowing for faster development cycles.
+- **Reduced Build Times:** Astro's incremental builds minimize build times, allowing for faster development cycles.

-By leveraging Astro's strengths, you can create a high-performing, developer-friendly landing page that captures leads and fuels your SaaS growth, all while saving valuable time to focus on core product development within your Next.js application.
+By leveraging Astro's strengths, you can create a high-performing, developer-friendly landing page that captures leads and fuels your SaaS growth, all while saving valuable time to focus on core product development within your Remix/Next application.

 ### Server Components